marcoheine-com/disseminationapp/README.md

 * and a tweet about the new publication is sent.
 The tweets can be found at: https://twitter.com/Disseminatetool

 ## Testing & Debugging

+### Upload or delete publications on mendeley

 To test the application there are other publication files available in the **sample publication** folder.

-Head over to the [mendeley website](https://www.mendeley.com/profiles/dissemination-tool/) and adjust the publications of the profile by adding new ones or deleting some of them, while the server is still running. **Make sure to add or adjust the metadata like author, title and year on mendeley.**
+Head over to the [mendeley website](https://www.mendeley.com/profiles/dissemination-tool/) and adjust the publications of the profile by adding new ones or deleting some of them, while the server is still running.

+**Make sure to add or adjust the metadata like author, title and year on mendeley.**

 Once you reload the page, the new data is loaded and new notifications are sent.

+### Tests in the Code

 There are several tests to check the different steps of the tool in the developer tools of the browser(str + shift + i).
 They need to be uncommented in the specific JavaScript file.